wiseaidev/awesome-python/Chapter_02: Functions, File IO, Generators.md

 	return a + b
 ```

+When talking about the elements of functional programming in Python, the following functions are meant: lambda , map , filter , reduce , zip .

 ### 1.2.1 Anonymous Functions. <a name="1.2.1"></a>

 An anonymous function, also called lambda function, is a function that doesn't have a name and it is defined using the keyword `lambda`.